AtraduAI/.github/profile/README.md

 Here you can enter your tasks/problems and [Atradu.AI](https://Atradu.AI) will execute tasks and offer solutions to those problems :)

+## FUNDING?

+We will be following Wikipedia's principle - fully free for everyone and based on donations.

 # 🇱🇻 Nākamā Mākslīgā intelekta paaudze

 ## KAS?